 RCS Nova Scotia believes that the Commonwealth is an important influence for good in the world.
 The value of this society lies in the great diversity of cultures, creeds, and political beliefs it represents, and in its ability to communicate and act constructively for peaceful ends.
 Our branch has a focus on youth.
-Commonwealth students studying at the local universities are offered, on a first- come first- served basis, a guided bus tour of our scenic South Shore in the fall.
-This tour has been offered now for 27 years.
+Commonwealth students studying at the local universities are offered, on a first- come first-served basis, a guided bus tour of our scenic South Shore in the fall.
+This tour has been offered now since 1991.
 School students are encouraged to participate in the Queen’s Commonwealth Essay Competition, the oldest and largest in the world.
-Nova Scotia award winners are then recognized by His Honour, our Lieutenant Governor, at a special reception event at Government House.
+Nova Scotia award winners are then recognized by our Lieutenant Governor at a special reception event at Government House.

 The Nova Scotia Branch of The Royal Commonwealth Society holds meetings and social events throughout the year, with special speakers and entertainment with a Commonwealth flavour.
 On Commonwealth Day in March we hold a Church Service and Luncheon.
 His Honour reads Her Majesty’s message, and the special speaker has a topical presentation.
 A Brunch and AGM follows in May.
 In the summer there is a Lobster Dinner, followed in the fall by a Wine and Cheese Event.
 Finishing off the year is the annual Christmas Tea.

 RCS NS Chair Heather Mackinnon (left) with The Honourable Arthur J LeBlanc, Lieutenant Governor of Nova Scotia

 The Honourable Arthur J LeBlanc, Lieutenant Governor of Nova Scotia, with medalists of the 2019 Queen's Commonwealth Essay Competition

 Commonwealth students on the 2019 RCS NS bus tour of the south shore.